tongson/omnia/README.md

 For modules with multiple levels of directories you will have to pass each directory.
 Example:<br/>
   `VENDOR_DIR= ldoc ldoc/builtin ldoc/html`

-Lua does not have facilities to traverse directories and I'd like to avoid shell out functions.
+Lua does not have the facilities to traverse directories and I'd like to avoid shell out functions.

 #### Adding C modules